FAC8/READMES/Week5/web-sockets-tutorial/README.md

 Restart the server, and then close a tab.
 The server should log 'user disconnected'.

-### Step 5: send data from the client to the server
+### Step Five: send data from the client to the server

 Add jquery for simplictity: